+A rubato introduction in the woodwinds and horns eventually sets up the introduction of the rest of the orchestra at measure 4.
+The melody is carried out by the trio of solo trumpet, alto saxophone and trombone.
+Despite the simplicity of the melody, the underpinning backgrounds are surprisingly complex.
+The horns and low brass provide some subtly pulsating held tones, while the flutes and trumpets play a lengthy and twisting flurry of sixteenth notes.
+The arrangement eventually tapers off and fades out beginning at measure 16.

+It is important to pay attention to the multiple time signature shifts throughout the arrangement.
+Although the tempo remains the same, maintaining a steady count is absolutely necessary, as the intricate interweaving of the ensemble figures are reliant upon precise execution in order to work.
+It is also important to maintain a minimal volume level throughout the arrangement; the orchestra should never exceed a medium soft dynamic throughout.

 Dynamics in all of Evans's music is of prime importance.
 Minimal miking of the flutes is recommended so that they can be heard, but they must not be louder than the brass.

 As has been discussed in other Jazz Lines Publications, the original parts for the Porgy and Bess album are for four reed players, one of which is an alto sax, the remainder doubling on woodwinds of all sizes and types.
 Clearly Evans wanted the sound of a brass orchestra with woodwinds as color and acoustic support; he did not conceive these settings for live performance.
 In the studio, the instrumental balance was worked out so that the woodwinds sounded as Gil wished.
 For live performances, some amplification is needed so that the alto flutes and bass flute are heard.
 Please do not over amplify them; they are not meant to be as loud as the brass in ensemble passages.

-HE BUZZARD SONG
+HERE COME DA HONEY MAN

-RECORDED BY THE MILES DAVIS/GIL EVANS ORCHESTRA
+RECORDED BY MILES DAVIS

 SCORE

-MUSIC AND LYRICS BY GEORGE GERSHWIN, DUBOSE AND DOROTHY HEYWARD AND IRA GERSHWIN
+MUSIC AND LYRICS BY GEORGE GERSHWIN,

+DUBOSE AND DOROTHY HEYWARD AND IRA GERSHWIN

 ARRANGED BY GIL EVANS

-PREPARED BY ROB DUBOFF, DYLAN CANTERBURY, AND JEFFREY SULTANOF
+PREPARED BY ROB DUBOFF, DYLAN CANTERBURY, AND SEFFREY SULTANOF

-COPYRIGHT © 1935 (RENEWED) GEORGE GERSHWIN MUSIC,
+COPYRIGHT © 1935 (RENEWED) GEORGE GERSHWIN (MUSIC,

-IRA GERSHWIN MUSIC AND DUBOSE AND DOROTHY HEYWARD MEMORIAL FUND ALL RIGHTS ADMINISTERED BY WB MUSIC CORP.
+IRA GERSHWIN (MUSIC AND DUBOSE AND DOROTHY HEYWARD (ME(MORIAL FUND)

+ALL RIGHTS ADMINISTERED BY WB (MUSIC CORP.

-GERSHWIN © AND GEORGE GERSHWIN © ARE REGISTERED TRADEMARKS OF GERSHWIN ENTERPRISES.
-IRA GERSHWIN © IS A TRADEMARK OF GERSHWIN ENTERPRISES.
-PORGY AND BESS © IS A REGISTERED TRADEMARK OF PORGY AND BESS ENTERPRISES.
-ALL RIGHTS FOR IRA GERSHWIN MUSIC ADMINISTERED BY WB MUSIC CORP.
+GERSHWIN ® AND GEORGE GERSHWIN ® ARE REGISTERED TRADEMARKS OF GERSHWIN ENTERPRISES.
+IRA GERSHWIN 1 is a Trademark of Gershwin enterprises.
+IRA Gershwin (MUSIC Administered by WB (MUSIC CORP.

-THIS ARRANGEMENT © 2016 IRA GERSHWIN MUSIC, DU BOSE AND DOROTHY HEYWARD MEMORIAL FUND AND GEORGE GERSHWIN MUSIC
+THIS ARRANGEMENT © 2016 IRA GERSHWIN MUSIC, DU BOSE AND DOROTHY HEYWARD (ME(MORIAL FUND) AND GEORGE GERSHWIN (MUSIC

+ALL RIGHTS RESERVE)

-ALL RIGHTS RESERVED USED BY PERMISSION OF ALFRED MUSIC
+USED BY PERMISSION OF ALFRED (MUSIC

-This Appendement has been Authorized by the Estate of Gil Evans Published by the Sazz Lines Foundation Inc., a Not-for-Profit Sazz Research Organization Dedicated to Preserving and Promoting America's Musical Heritage.
+HERE COME DA HONEY MAN

 Score - Page 2

-Score - Page 3